inko-lang/website/source/sponsors.html.md

 * [GitHub Sponsors][github]

 Users and organisations who donate will be displayed on this page.
-Those who donate at least €100/month will also have their logo and a link displayed on the homepage.
+Those who donate at least €100 or $100 per month will also have their logo and a link displayed on the homepage.

 The data on this page is refreshed periodically, so it may take several days for your name to show up after donating for the first time.